-Helm made art like a 19th century cabinet maker, through a meticulous process that

-Jeffrey Moller '03 and Jillian Armey '04 were married May 17, 2008.
+Helm made art like a 19th century cabinet maker, through a meticulous process that accounted for every brushstroke, every hair of Jeffrey Moller '03 and Jillian Armey '04 were married May 17, 2008.
 They reside in Spokane.

 Justin Steiner '05 graduated from Vanderbilt University Law School in Nashville, Tennessee, and is now an attorney at Givens Pursley in Boise, Idaho.